 You'll know you have reached your destination when the sounds of falling water lure you into a manicured garden, toward the Dr. Martin Luther King Jr. Memorial, which is located in the Yerba Buena Gardens and a part of the African American Freedom Trail.

 Opened on the ground level of the St. Regis Hotel in December 2005, MoAD features exhibits of local and international black history and showcases the history, art and the cultural richness that resulted from the dispersal of Africans throughout the African Diaspora.

-Even non-sports fans will appreciate the entrance: Willie Mays Plaza is home to 24 (his jersey number) palm trees and a nine-foot bronze sculpture of the African American Hall of Fame center fielder.
+Even non-sports fans will appreciate the Oracle Park entrance: Willie Mays Plaza is home to 24 (his jersey number) palm trees and a nine-foot bronze sculpture of the African American Hall of Fame center fielder.
 Stroll along McCovey Cove into China Basin park and view the larger-than-life statue of another living legend: Willie McCovey.
 All year-round, baseball fans can enjoy a behind-the-scenes-tour of the waterfront park to learn more about other legends like Orlando Cepeda, Juan Marichal, and Barry Bonds.